artemvarucm/fdi-sbc-g08/pr4/README.md

 `\repetition` - Change Ollama frequency_penalisation [-2, 2].
 Smaller values penalise less, bigger values penalise more

-`\ragollama` - Ollama helps to find the knowledge bases used to answer the question.
+`\tgl_ollama_map` - Enables/Disables the Ollama mapping for the RAG. (only use keywords mapping or additional Ollama mapping too).
 It can be useful for complex questions, but worse for simple questions

 `\answers` - Change Ollama number of answers